DiegelD/CarND-Capstone/README.md

-Every of this waypoints gets its x,y - coordinates of the track and a specific target velocity, depending on the traffic light signal and the distance to it.<br> The Control - System uses the thorttle, steering and brakes to succesfully navigate the waypoints with in the correct target velocity.<br>
+Every of this waypoints gets its x,y - coordinates of the track and a specific target velocity, depending on the traffic light signal and the distance to it.<br> The Control - System uses the thorttle, steering and brakes to succesfully navigate the waypoints within the correct target velocity.<br>
-In this project are componets of
+In this project componets of
 - Perception
 - Planning
 - Controlling

-are implemented in ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and an simulator is provided by udacity.
+are implemented in a ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and an simulator is provided by udacity.

 Watch here the Planner in [action](https://youtu.be/qC0Bk1E7Hy8W).